A way to evaluate side gigs without lying to yourself

 - Unexpected costs

-If something can’t be tracked reasonably, that limitation is stated.
+If something cannot be tracked cleanly, that limitation is stated.

 What Gets Shared (and What Doesn’t)